nodes777/flower-game-phaser3/README.md

 ## About

 This is a lazy garden game.
 You can generate new flowers randomly, or via the Punnett Square.
 State is handled by Redux, which allows an extendable genetics system.

-Currently only color is supported.
+### Naming Conventions

+-   Loading images:

+    -   `import straightStem from "../assets/straight-stem.png";`
+    -   `this.load.image("straightStem", straightStem);`

+    ```

+    this.load.spritesheet(
+    	"threeDFlower",
+    	"src/assets/spritestack/blank-flower-head.png",
+    	{
+    		frameWidth: 10, // from json
+    		frameHeight: 20, // from properties
+    		startFrame: 4, // 4 is the forward facing sprite
+    		endFrame: 9 // 9 is the last angle with semi forward
+    	}
+    );
+    ```

 ## To Do